larsrh/website/topics/crdt/05-tombstones.md

 Let's start with the most basic example, the Two-Phase-Set (or 2P-Set).
 The intended semantics is _remove bans_, i.e., a value that has been removed is banned from ever being added again.
-This is why it's called “Two Phase”: a value travels through the two phases of _being_ member of the set and _having been_ member of the set.
+This is why it's called “Two Phase”: a value travels through the two phases of _being_ a member of the set and _having been_ a member of the set.
 Applied to the above transaction between Alice and Bob, the result would've been {2, 3}, because Alice' deletion takes priority over Bob's addition.
 Note that time does not play a role here; even if steps 4 and 5 were swapped, the result would still be {2, 3}.